csestito/gatsby-starter-netlify-cms/src/pages/blog/2019-10-21-quick-start.md

 tags:
   - quickstart
 ---
 ## Overview

-This page should give a good indication of how to get started with `pancloud`!
+This page should give a good indication of how to get `pancloud`!

 First off, ensure `pancloud` is `installed <installation>` and